Joa0Gustav0/HTML-CSS/PROGRESS.md

 05/06 - Today I didn't studied so much...
 Telling the truth I basically didn't learn something new...
 Just reviewing...
 By the way, I'm more confident about myself, felling more even more connected to the subject, u know, honey... 🐝✨

 06/06 - Today I'vent done so much things...
 However, the felling that I am getting somewhere remains, and it makes me even more confident to carry on...
 I've had my "first" contact with Git and GitHub...
 And it's kind interesting!
 I wanna know even more about it...

+08/06 - Today I've done si many things...
+I have no much things to say...
+By the way, I can feel sone evolution coming in day from day...
+I'm too tired for writting...
+That's all for today!